baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

 ![the directory of the Python script](../../images/customize/python-third-lib-dir-requests.png)

-Now we write the Python script `get.py` to get the headers information of [https://openedge.tech](https://openedge.tech), assuming that the trigger condition is that Python36 runtime receives the "A" command from the `localhub` service.
+Now we write the Python script `get.py` to get the headers information of [https://openedge.tech](https://openedge.tech), assuming the trigger condition is that Python36 runtime receives the "A" command from the `localhub` service.
 More detailed contents are as follows:

 ```python
 #!/usr/bin/env python36